mendix/docs/content/refguide/layout-grid-rows-and-columns.md

 ## 1 Introduction

 Layout grid rows and columns are components of a [layout grid]().
-You can define the number of columns in a row, their size and alignment per a device.
+You can define the number of columns in a row, their size and alignment.

 {{% alert type="info" %}}

-Row and column properties described below are not available if your project has Atlas UI version is below  2.4.0.
+Row and column properties described below are available if your project has [Mendix version 8.5](/release) or above  and Atlas UI Resources version 2.4.0 or above.

 {{% /alert %}}